williamlincoln/Arduino-line-following-robot/README.md

 ---

 ## ❓ Questions or Feedback?
-Feel free to comment on the commit history or open an issue if you have questions abo
+Feel free to comment on the commit history or open an issue if you have questions abot this project